 The information in this handbook is intended to give you a general understanding of benefits available to members of Maine Public Employees Retirement System (MainePERS).
 The contents are not the basis of any rights between MainePERS and any party, nor does this handbook provide all of the detail of the laws and rules that govern MainePERS membership and related rights.
 There are frequent changes to the statutes and rules relating to MainePERS, and the most recent law may not be reflected in this handbook.
-Before making a decision relating to your rights and benefits, you should take appropriate steps to assure they are based on current law, and consult with MainePERS staff and your own advisors.
-We welcome the opportunity to help with questions about your MainePERS benefits.
+Before making a decision relating to your rights and benefits, you should review current law, and consult with MainePERS staff and your own advisers.